 Nationwide — 2.6/5

 Score as of July 2026.
 Underwritten by Veterinary Pet Insurance Co. / National Casualty; Nationwide group AM Best A affirmed November 7, 2025, a notch below its pre-2023 A+.
 The score is about commitment: Nationwide non-renewed roughly 100,000 pet policies from mid-2024, and a pending class action — allegations, not findings — quotes its own marketing promise never to drop pets for age.
 Owner threads add denial letters whose scope owners can't parse.
 A carrier can pay claims well and still strand you at renewal; that's the specific risk here.
-Best for: existing members with legacy plans worth keeping — not new money.
-Full review → our dedicated Nationwide review is in production; until then, this is our complete verdict.
+Best for: eligible exotic-pet owners and buyers who value available routine-care options and can verify the exact product, channel, limits, and renewal risk; some legacy policyholders may also have plans worth keeping.
+Full review →

 Physicians Mutual — not yet scored